 You’ll need a long-term visa to open an account at most banks in Cambodia.
 A few of them, such as Canadia Bank, are known to open accounts for tourists.

-However, financial institutions which pay higher interest rates in the 6%+ range like Sathapana Bank or Hattha Bank will require you to show a 6-month or 1-year visa… which thankfully isn’t too hard to obtain in Cambodia.
+However, financial institutions that pay higher interest rates in the 8%+ range like Prasac will require you to show a 6-month or 1-year visa.
+This thankfully isn’t too hard to obtain in Cambodia.

 Georgia